Early age-related macular degeneration (AMD)

 Whatever the stage of your AMD, if you have sudden changes to your vision, see your optometrist urgently - the same day if possible.

-Questions or worries about early AMD?
+Have you got questions or worries about early AMD?